This Georgia County May Close All But Two Polling Places

 Voting in the November midterms could get harder in one majority-black Georgia county with a poverty rate nearly double the national average.

 Randolph County, population 7,224, is about three hours south of Atlanta.
 The rural, agricultural area is considered part of the south's "Black Belt."
-It's known for producing peanuts and cotton, along with a history of slavery, racial violence and voter suppression.
+It's known for producing peanuts and cotton, as well as a history of slavery, racial violence and voter suppression.

 Nine polling places are spread out across Randolph County's 428 square miles, but the local board of elections on Friday morning is set to decide whether seven of them should be closed, leaving just two open in the center of the county.